Dolores Ibárruri: In Madrid (1931–1936)

 With the advent of the Second Republic in 1931, Ibárruri moved to Madrid and became the editor of the PCE newspaper Mundo Obrero.
 She was arrested for the first time in September 1931.
 Jailed with common offenders, she persuaded them to begin a hunger strike to secure freedom for political detainees.
 Following a second arrest in March 1932, she led other inmates in singing "The Internationale" in the visiting room and encouraged them to reject poorly paid menial labor in the prison yard.
 She wrote two articles from jail: one published by the PCE periodical Frente Rojo and the other by Mundo Obrero.
 On 17 March 1932, she was elected to the Central Committee of the PCE at the 4th Congress held in Seville.

-In 1933, Ibárruri founded Mujeres Antifascistas, a women's organisation opposed to Fascism and war.
+In 1933, Ibárruri founded Mujereres Antifascistas, a women's organisation opposed to Fascism and war.
 On 18 April, Soviet astronomer Grigory Neujmin discovered asteroid 1933 HA and named it "Dolores" in her honour.
 In November, she travelled to Moscow as a delegate of the 13th Plenum of the Executive Committee of the Communist International (ECCI), which assessed the dangers posed by fascism and the threat of war.
 The sight of the Russian capital thrilled Ibárruri.
 "To me, who saw it through the eyes of the soul", she wrote in her autobiography, "it was the most wonderful city on earth.
 The construction of socialism was being managed from it.
 In it were taking shape the earthly dreams of freedom of generations of slaves, outcasts, serfs, and proletarians.
 From it one could take in and perceive the march of humanity toward communism."
 She did not return to Spain until the new year.

 In 1934, she attended the First World Meeting of Women against War and Fascism (Rassemblement Mondial des femmes contre la guerre et le fascisme) in Paris.
 Although the meeting was chaired by Gabrielle Duchêne, president of the French branch of the Women's International League for Peace and Freedom, the separate Rassemblement was an organ of the short-lived French Popular Front.
 Both the Rassemblement and the Front dissolved in 1939.

 Toward the end of 1934, Ibárruri and two others spearheaded a risky rescue mission to the mining region of Asturias to bring more than a hundred starving children to Madrid.
 The parents of these children had been jailed following the failed October Revolution, which was suppressed by General Franco at the behest of the Republican government.
 Ibárruri succeeded in her mission but was briefly detained in the prisons of Sama de Langreo and Oviedo.
 To spare her children further anguish, she sent them to the Soviet Union in the spring of 1935.